Looking for HDMI Cables?Start shopping

 HDMI (High-Definition Multimedia Interface) delivers crystal-clear digital video and audio via a single cable, dramatically simplifying home theater cabling.
 But choosing the right HDMI cable can be tricky.

-In this article, we'll explain what the differences are among the different versions of HDMI, including the recently announced HDMI 2.0.
+In this article, we'll explain what the differences are among the different versions of HDMI, including the most recent one: HDMI 2.0.
 You’ll learn what kind of HDMI cables you need for a 4K TV.
 And finally, we'll look at some real-world HDMI hookup issues along with solutions and workarounds.